-There are a number of ways that small businesses can increase their chances to secure business from larger companies.
-A well-planned and professional approach will help you convince big clients that you are the right choice for them - follow these tips.
+There are several ways that small businesses can increase their chances of winning large customers.
+Follow these tips for a well-planned and professional approach to help you convince big clients that you are the right choice for them.

 1) Spend time on research: Familiarise yourself with the business you are pitching to, and know your industry and market well.
 See market research and market reports.

 2) Be professional: Create positive impressions with your personal appearance, behaviour and communication style.
 Be well-presented and punctual.
 Build your business profile with testimonials and endorsements.
 Ensure your premises, printed materials and website create a professional image.
 Read about branding for your business.

 5) Be confident: You believe in your business, so there is no need to be overwhelmed.
 Be aware of your own needs, eg your payment terms, and don't sell your business short.